hendecahedron/clj-joycon/README.md

 * Callibration of sensor data

-Progress on this will be slow as it's a 1-hour per weekend project
+Progress on this will be slow

 ### References: